altokarenko/warp-project/README.md

 make deploy-backend
 ```
 #### 2. Deploy Secrets for RDS
-Deploy the secrets for RDS using Terraform:
+Deploy the secrets for RDS using AWS CLI:
 ```bash
 make set-ssm-parameters
 ```